kuzzleio/documentation-old/src/sdk-reference/document/delete.md

 | ``queuable`` | boolean | Mark this request as (not) queuable | ``true`` |
 | ``refresh`` | string | If set to ``wait_for``, Kuzzle will wait the persistence layer indexation to return (available with Elasticsearch 5.x and above) | ``undefined`` |

+---

 ### Callback response

-Resolves to the deleted document ID
+Resolves to a string containing the deleted document ID